Specialized Procedures

 The type of tooth extraction you need also matters.
 A simple tooth extraction may be straightforward, but a surgical extraction can involve bone removal and stitches.
 Extraction can vary in complexity, and so can the price.

-Cost Without Insurance and How to Save
+How to Save Without Insurance

 If you’re paying without insurance, the cost of tooth can add up quickly.
 That doesn’t mean you have no options.
 Some dental offices offer payment plans, dental savings memberships, or discounts for paying upfront.